eliaspfeffer/eliaspfeffer/README.md

 ## Hi there 👋

 - 🤔 I would love to help projects related to Bitcoin / AGI / making Ai consciouss :)
+- Would consider myself a 5X Developer.
+Not quite there yet for 10X but definitely faster and better than average.
+- My big projects are all private, sorry.
-- 🔭 I’m currently working on a Bitcoin Bank, a Bitcoin Trading Bot (www.BitcoinAlgoTra.de) & an AGI concept of mine.
+- I’m currently working on a Bitcoin Bank, a Bitcoin Trading Bot (www.BitcoinAlgoTra.de) & an AGI concept of mine.
-- ⚡ Fun fact: I've sit on the same 🚽 as Elon.
+- Fun fact: I've sit on the same 🚽 as Elon.
 Weird fun fact, I know.
 Lol.
 - 🌱 You can learn about me via my public CV www.eliaspfeffer.de
 - 📫 How to reach me: eliaspfeffer [at] gmail.com
 <!--